ACDylan/Convert-Firefly/README.md

 It requires the user to already have Firefly downloaded: https://github.com/ageller/Firefly

-Once it is done, you can put the python code is the firefly_api folder : Firefly/data/firefly_api (it needs FIREreader to work)
+Once it is done, you can put the python code in the firefly_api folder : Firefly/data/firefly_api (it needs FIREreader to work)

 As written in the code, one needs to create a subdirectory in Firefly/data in order to put the .json files in it.